-If you are new to the call reporting process, it is important to know what you’re doing.
-The Call Report includes financial and general information used by regulators, auditors, credit union management, supervisory/audit committees, staff, and others to ascertain a credit union’s financial health and stability.
+If you are new to the Call Report process, it is important to learn good habits from the start.
+The Call Report includes financial and general information used by regulators, auditors, credit union management, supervisory/audit committees, staff, and others to evaluate a credit union’s financial health and stability.
 This session will provide an overview of the call reporting process, including recent changes, internal controls, and critical areas of focus.

 WHO SHOULD ATTEND?

 This informative session is designed for individuals new to Call Report preparation and review, with a focus on accounting, finance, and internal audit.